UWB-Biocomputing/Graphitti/docs/Testing/index.md

 - [Writeup](TestConfigFileParameters/testConfigFileParameters.md)

 ### Running The Unit And Regression tests
 Unit and regression tests are important to minimize the chances that changes to the code base will produce undesired side effects.
+For specific performance testing, clear cache by running `make clean` before compiling.

 We have a battery of tests that are run by a GitHub action on any `push` or `pull request` against the master branch.
 These tests are only executed for the CPU implementation of Graphitti.